Difficult Women Collective

 Coming into this project, I could draw on my background as an ecommerce manager and Product Owner - planning a full Shopify build, handling configuration, thinking through handover: that all mapped directly onto experience I already had.
 What was new was the creative side: developing a visual direction and building a coherent system from scratch.

 The project also predates my formal UX training.
-Working with native Shopify components limits how much a structured design phase would have changed the build itself - but it would have made a difference elsewhere.
-The language and structure, for example, could have benefited from card sorting or user testing rather than being based on assumptions.
+A structured design phase would have made a difference - the language and structure, for example, could have benefited from card sorting or user testing rather than being based on assumptions.

-The interaction states are where I see the most room for improvement.
+The typo hierarchy and interaction states are where I see the most room for improvement.
 Knowing more about UI and accessibility now, I'd pay closer attention to the contrast between active and inactive navigation elements, and make sure text buttons have clear visual feedback.